Hearing on President-Elect Trump's Proposed Tariffs

 Thank you, Mr. Chairman.

-But if it's a broad -based, are you someone as, you know, because you have pretty good, pretty impressive economic credentials, do you also see the currency adjustment within a broad -based sort of flat model tariff like that?
+But if it's a broad-based, are you someone as, you know, because you have pretty good, pretty impressive economic credentials, do you also see the currency adjustment within a broad-based sort of flat model tariff like that?

 So that's considerably more, okay?

-But have you ever run the 10 % model?
+But have you ever run the 10% model?

-Yes, we've run a 10 % model and published it, and it was somewhat consistent with what you're asking about.
+Yes, we've run a 10% model and published it, and it was somewhat consistent with what you're asking about.

-Let me answer your question directly.
+Let me answer your question directly because currency is what you're interested in.

-Yeah, currency is one of my, because there's a reason for that.
+Currency is one of my, because there's a reason for that.

-Because currency is a nominal variable, a monetary variable, not a real variable.
+And most of these models do not include currency because currency is a nominal variable, a monetary variable, not a real variable.

 So you have to take a position on what you think would happen in the currency.